 This can be high if the final product is a critical part or system.
 Another concern you may have is whether you can handle the customer's specifications and the underwriter's specs.
 We suggest having contracts that spell out your responsibilities, their responsibilities, and quality standards.

 - Do you offer credit to your customers?
 Then your accounts receivable is at risk.

-- You have a computer risk with your computers that transact business, maintain inventory and operate your machinery.
+- You have a computer risk from your computers that transact business, maintain inventory, and operate your machinery.

-Premises liability exposure: This can be higher than usual if you have customers that need to be on site to for quality control purposes.
+This can be higher than usual if you have customers that need to be on-site for quality control purposes.
 Although they aren't your employees, they face the same on the job hazards your workers do.
 You also can be creating nuisance hazards for your neighbors with fumes, dust, and noise from your metal work.

 Additional exposures for machine shops:

-Automobile exposure: Do you pick up raw materials, customers' property for your to work on or deliver finished product to the customers?
-TRAIN your drivers on how to safely load, unload and secure the goods during transport.
+Do you pick up raw materials, customers' property for you to work on, or deliver finished products to customers?
+Train your drivers on how to safely load, unload, and secure the goods during transport.
 Take the time to do MVR checks on all drivers on a regular basis.

-Workers compensation exposure: This can be high.
+This can be high.
 Many of your projects are bid with a deadline.
-Workers that are working with deadlines and penalties can rush and have accidents.
-Rushing can TEMPT workers to take safety guards off of machinery causing accidents that cause cuts and amputations.
+Workers that are working under deadlines and penalties can rush and have accidents.
+Rushing can tempt workers to take safety guards off of machinery, causing accidents that lead to cuts and amputations.

 Teach safe lifting techniques to prevent back injuries and hernias.
-Provide personal protection gear like safety glasses to prevent eye injuries from metal shavings.
-Design work stations ergonomically to prevent repetitive stress injuries.
+Provide personal protection gear, like safety glasses that will prevent eye injuries from metal shavings.
+Design workstations ergonomically to prevent repetitive stress injuries.